tsubik/tsubik.github.io/_posts/2012-08-26-powershell-script-to-bring-your-publish-to-the-next-level.md

 permalink: /blog/powershell-script-to-bring-your-publish-to-the-next-level/
 ---

-How many times during the development stage did your project file break after merge?
-Everything looks great until you deploy app on test or production server(sic!).
-You finish your work, go home and spend nice evening with your girlfriend or friends.
-But next day, during checking new issues from quality team, you might see something like that:
+How many times during the development stage, your project file breaks after the merge?
+Everything looks great until you deploy the app to test or production server(sic!).
+You finish your work, go home to spend a great evening with your girlfriend or friends, but the next day, while checking issues reported by the quality team, you might see something like this:

 ![Powershell_01](/images/blog/powershell_01.png "View not found")
 <!--more-->

-Or complaints why everything looks like shit!
+Or complaints of this kind: Why everything looks like shit!!??

-What the hell?!
+What the hell!?
 That supposed to work perfectly fine!
-You go to Visual Studio looking for problematic files and baam!
+You go straight to Visual Studio looking for problematic files and baam!
 Found it!!

 ![Powershell_02](/images/blog/powershell_02.png "Solution Explorer")

-Your view is not added to the project.
+Your view is there but not added to the project.
 It is that simple and silly.
-It can be any file - view, stylesheet, script file and a bunch of others.
+It can be any file - view, stylesheet, script file, and a bunch of others.

 So, we need a simple solution to prevent it from happening again.

-Problem is trivial and solution is so.
-All you have to do is check if all files listed in project catalog are included in project configuration file.
-You can write simple console app to check it and warn you about files you might miss.
+The problem is trivial and the solution is so too.
+All you have to do is check if all files listed in the project's catalog are included in the project configuration file.
+You can write a simple console app to check it and warn you about files you might be missing.

-But instead, I've prepared a powershell script.
-This is my first powershell script so any improvements are mostly welcome (please do it directly on <a href="https://gist.github.com/3296391">gist</a>).
+But instead, I've prepared a PowerShell script.
+This is my first PowerShell script so be nice, and any improvements are very welcome (please do it directly on <a href="https://gist.github.com/3296391">gist</a>).

 <noscript><pre>
 #Author: Tomasz Subik http://tsubik.com